urbas/play-essentials/README.md

 Quickstart instructions below, and you'll get a working application with authentication, user management, emailing support and all that other jazz.

-Pless takes away the worry of having to develop all the silly login, email-sending, and user-managy boilerplate and lets you focus on what matters to your business.
+Pless takes away the worry of having to develop all the silly login, email-sending, and user-management boilerplate.
+It lets you focus on what matters to your business.

 Why Pless?
 Because it provides a Java 8-friendly API and focuses on testability, ease of use (for casual users), and